Ph.D., Queen's University

 M.A., University of Toronto

-- Whitford.
-Dyuers Holy Instrucyons and Teachynges Very Necessary for the Helth of Mannes Soule.
-Eds.
-Brandon Alakas and Stephanie Morley.
-Liverpool: Liverpool UP.
-(In preparation)
+- Editor.
+Richard Whitford's Dyuers Holy Instrucyons and Teachynges Very Necessary for the Helth of Mannes Soule.
+Liverpool: Liverpool UP (forthcoming)

 - "'In ye secret chambre of the mynde, in the preuy closet of the sowle’: Monastic Discipline and Devotion in More’s Life of Pico."
 Moreana 54.1 (2017): 86-107.